Alan Bennett: Early career

 In August 1960, Bennett – along with Dudley Moore, Jonathan Miller and Peter Cook – gained fame after an appearance at the Edinburgh Festival in the satirical revue Beyond the Fringe, with the show continuing in London and New York.
 He also appeared in My Father Knew Lloyd George.
 His television comedy sketch series On the Margin (1966) was erased; the BBC re-used expensive videotape rather than keep it in the archives.
 However, in 2014 it was announced that audio copies of the entire series had been found.

 Bennett's first stage play, Forty Years On, directed by Patrick Garland and starring John Gielgud, was produced in 1968.
 His second play, Getting On, also directed by Garland and starring Kenneth More, opened in 1971.
-Many television, stage and radio plays followed, with screenplays, short stories, novellas, a large body of non-fictional prose, and broadcasting and many appearances as an actor.
+This was followed by Habeas Corpus in 1973 and The Old Country in 1977, both starring Alec Guinness.
+Many television and radio plays followed, with screenplays, short stories, novellas, a large body of non-fictional prose, and broadcasting and many appearances as an actor.

 Despite a long history with both the National Theatre and the BBC, Bennett never writes on commission, saying "I don't work on commission, I just do it on spec.
 If people don't want it then it's too bad."

-Bennett's many works for television include his first play for the medium, A Day Out in 1972, A Little Outing in 1977, Intensive Care in 1982, An Englishman Abroad in 1983, and A Question of Attribution in 1991.
-But perhaps his most famous screen work is the 1988 Talking Heads series of monologues for television which were later performed at the Comedy Theatre in London in 1992.
+Bennett's works for television include his first play for the medium, A Day Out in 1972, A Little Outing in 1977, Intensive Care in 1982, An Englishman Abroad in 1983, and A Question of Attribution in 1991.
+In 1988 Talking Heads, a series of monologues for television, was broadcast.
+They were later performed at the Comedy Theatre in London in 1992.
 A second set of six Talking Heads followed a decade later.